High-speed rail in Morocco: Marrakesh to Agadir Corridor

 A line from Marrakesh to Agadir is currently in the planning phase and land procurement has already begun.
 ONCF have also announced that the high-speed line will have a stop at Chichaoua, a small town of less than 16,000.
 Originally the line was meant to extend to the resort town of Essaouira.
 However, due to the economics of the proposed project and the difficult terrain of the area the extension plans will not be moving forward.
 Instead it is proposed that Essaouira and Chichaoua be connected by a 200 km/h (124 mph) service such as a inter-city train service like the Al Atlas.
 Currently both Agadir and Essaouira are served by bus services operated by Morocco's national bus carrier, Supratours, a subsidiary of ONCF.

 Rabat to Oujda Corridor

-A proposed high-speed rail line from Rabat to Féz via Meknes is undergoing feasibility studies.
-Currently there are no further studies line extensions from Féz, however ONCF have announced the intent to build line all the way up to Oujda connecting the cities of Taza and Taourirt along the way.
+A proposed high-speed rail line from Rabat to Fez via Meknes is undergoing feasibility studies.
+Currently there are no further studies for line extensions from Fez, however ONCF have announced the intent to build a line all the way up to Oujda connecting the cities of Taza and Taourirt along the way.
+The axis starting from Rabat has been dubbed the Maghreb line.
 There have also been talks of eventually expanding the line into nearby Algeria and its capital city of Algiers which would then connect to Tunis in Tunisia.
 This extension would cut the travel time between Casablanca and Tunis down from 48 to under 25 hours.
 The construction of the high-speed line would closely follow the current conventional rail line that stretches from Kenitra to Oujda.
 It is currently not know if the line to Meknes would start from Kenitra or Rabat.
 The route is currently served by long distance and sleeper train services.